SimPro: A Simple Probabilistic Framework Towards Realistic Long-Tailed Semi-Supervised Learning: Experimental Setup

 \section{Experimental Setup}

 \paragraph{Datasets.}

-To validate the effectiveness of \name, we employ four commonly used SSL datasets, CIFAR10/100~\cite{krizhevsky2009learning}, STL10~\cite{pmlr-v15-coates11a}, and ImageNet-127~\cite{Fan2022}.
+To validate the effectiveness of \name, we employ five commonly used SSL datasets, CIFAR10/100~\cite{krizhevsky2009learning}, STL10~\cite{pmlr-v15-coates11a}, ImageNet-127~\cite{Fan2022} and orginal ImageNet-1k~\cite{Deng2009}.
 Following the methodology described in ACR~\cite{wei2023towards}, we denote the number of samples for each category in the labeled, unlabeled dataset as $N_1\!\ge\!\cdots\!\ge\!N_K$, $M_1\!\ge\!\cdots\!\ge\!M_K$, respectively, where $1,\cdots,K$ are the class indices.
 We define $\gamma_l$, $\gamma_u$, and $\gamma_t$ as the class imbalance ratios for labeled, unlabeled, and test data, respectively.
 We specify ‘LT’ for those imbalanced variants.
 These ratios are calculated as $\gamma_l\!=\!N_1/N_K$ and $\gamma_u\!=\!M_1/M_K$.
 The sample number of the $k$-th class follows an exponential distribution, expressed as $N_k\!=\!N_1 \cdot \gamma_l^{-\frac{k-1}{K-1}}$ for labeled and $M_k\!=\!M_1 \cdot \gamma_u^{-\frac{k-1}{K-1}}$ for unlabeled data.

 As illustrated in \cref{fig1:distribution}, for the CIFAR10/100 datasets, we constructed five class distributions to test the performance of different algorithms under more general settings.
 Regarding the STL10 dataset, due to the unknown ground-truth labels of the unlabeled data, we approach the experiments by controlling the imbalance ratio of the labeled data.

 For ImageNet-127, we follow the original setting in \citet{Fan2022} ($\gamma_l\!=\!\gamma_u\!=\!\gamma_t\approx286$).
 Nevertheless, this approach does not serve as an appropriate benchmark for long-tail learning.
 In these scenarios, biased classifiers often exhibit high performance, which is exactly the outcome we seek to prevent.
-Consequently, we alse resample the test dataset to ensure a uniform distribution ($\gamma_t\!=\!1$).
+Consequently, we also resample the test dataset to ensure a uniform distribution ($\gamma_t\!=\!1$).
 Following \citet{Fan2022}, we reduce the image resolution to $32 \times 32$ and $64 \times 64$ in response to resource constraints.

 \paragraph{Training hyper-parameters.}